ogcurtis/starshield-network-monitor/AWS_iperf3_Setup_Guide.md

 - **Storage**: 30GB EBS storage free for 12 months

 ## Expected Performance
-With your own iperf3 server, you should see:
+With your own iperf3 server in Frankfurt, you should see:
 - **Download**: 200-300 Mbps (your actual connection speed)
 - **Upload**: 200-300 Mbps (your actual connection speed)
-- **Latency**: 10-50ms (depending on your location vs AWS region)
+- **Latency**: 5-15ms (excellent for Germany)

 ## Troubleshooting